Debt Collection Just Hit Record Levels

 Big publicly traded debt-collection companies have released data that show collectors are purchasing debt at an increased rate, and many debt buyers have returned to the market this year after a leave of absence.
 Two of these companies bought and collected a record amount of debt last year.
 One company’s debt purchases in the United States increased 20 percent and the other’s 23 percent, while their collections increased 11 percent and 9.8 percent respectively.

 When debt buyers purchase debt, they usually do so in large bundles, which discount prices to “a few pennies on the dollar.”
 Then they pursue debtors, demanding the full face-value of the debt with interest.
 Consumer advocates have reported that “aggressive” debt collection tactics are on the rise, including the pursuit of years-old debt, also called “zombie debt.”
 These advocates are worried that aggressive debt collections disproportionately affects vulnerable groups, such as low-income individuals and the elderly, while putting even more pressure on an already overstressed legal system.

 According to the Federal Reserve, in the first quarter of 2019, US household debt hit a record high—$13.67 trillion—after 19 straight quarters of increasing.
 The default rates for auto loans, student loans, and credit cards are also up.

 But why is debt collection increasing now?

 Some point to the Consumer Financial Protection Bureau.
 The previous administration sought to decrease the level of debt collection, but the current administration has relaxed rules and is seeking to rework a key debt-collection policy.

-Many of these claims involve alleged debts that are decades old—most states allow debt collectors to win judgements with interest for 20 years.
+Many of these claims involve alleged debts that are decades old—most states allow debt collectors to win judgments with interest for 20 years.
 That’s much longer than creditors are able to sue borrowers, which is usually just four to six years.
-These default judgements also allow debt collectors to garnish wages and property.
+These default judgments also allow debt collectors to garnish wages and property.